tomichj/bash_dotfiles/README.md

 ## dotfiles

 Your dotfiles are how you personalize your system.
-These are mine, forked from holman's zsh dotfiles. zsh is the better shell, but I'm stuck with bash for corporate reasons.
-If you must use bash, start here.
+These are mine, forked from holman's zsh dotfiles, implemented in bash. zsh is the better shell, but I'm stuck with bash for corporate reasons.
+If you must use bash, you can start here.

 ## install